 What Qualifies as a Photoluminescent Exit Sign

 A compliant PL sign is a listed EXIT device whose legend remains legible for the required duration without an internal light source.
 It relies on a continuous external light source during occupancy to “charge” the face.
-The product’s packaging and label will indicate UL 924 listing, the legend size/format, and a rated viewing distance (e.g., 50/75/100 ft).
-If those items are absent, it’s not an acceptable exit sign—no matter what the marketing claims.
+Packaging/labels indicate UL 924 listing, legend size/format, and a rated viewing distance (e.g., 50/75/100 ft).
+If those items are absent, it isn’t an acceptable exit sign—regardless of marketing claims.

 UL 924 Listing & Labeling (Non-Negotiable)

-UL 924 is the acceptance gate for exit signs in most US jurisdictions.
+UL 924 is the acceptance gate for exit signs in most U.S. jurisdictions.
 For photoluminescent models, the UL 924 mark certifies minimum luminance, decay performance, legend format (e.g., 6″ letters, 3/4″ stroke), and visibility at a labeled distance after extended darkness.
-Inspectors typically request evidence of listing, so keep the cut sheet and UL label handy in your submittal set and facility file.
+Inspectors typically request evidence of listing—keep the cut sheet and UL label handy in your submittal set and facility file.

-- Legend format: Standard 6″ letters with 3/4″ stroke (unless your local AHJ allows an alternate listed format).
+- Legend format: Standard 6″ letters with 3/4″ stroke (unless your AHJ approves an alternate listed format).

-- Labeled viewing distance: Sign must be readable at its rating after 90 minutes of darkness (see Visibility).
+- Labeled viewing distance: Readable at its rating after 90 minutes of darkness (see Visibility).

-- No listing, no go: Decorative “glow” plaques, stickers, or unlisted signs are not substitutes for a UL 924 exit sign.
+- No listing, no go: Decorative “glow” plaques/stickers are not substitutes for a UL 924 exit sign.

 NFPA 101 Cross-Walk (Life Safety Code)

-NFPA 101 requires exit signs to be listed and to remain visible during emergency conditions.
-It permits photoluminescent (externally illuminated) exit signs if they are lit whenever the building is occupied and conform to their listing.
-The Code’s performance intent is simple: occupants must always be able to identify the way out, even after normal lighting fails.
+NFPA 101 requires exit signs to be listed and remain visible during emergency conditions.
+It permits photoluminescent (externally illuminated) exit signs if they are lit whenever the building is occupied and installed per their listing.
+The performance intent is simple: occupants must always be able to identify the way out—even after normal lighting fails.

-- Continuous illumination: PL signs must be lit during occupancy by a reliable source per the listing.
+- Continuous illumination: Charging light on during occupancy per the listing.

-- 90 minutes: Visibility must be maintained for at least 1.5 hours after power loss.
+- 90 minutes: Visibility maintained for ≥ 1.5 hours after power loss.

 IBC/IFC & OSHA—How They Interlock

-The IBC/IFC mirror NFPA’s approach: exit signs can be internally illuminated or externally illuminated (photoluminescent) if they are continuously lit during occupancy and listed to UL 924.
-OSHA recognizes compliance via the adopted life-safety/building codes; practically, if your signs meet UL 924 and the jurisdiction’s code version, you satisfy OSHA expectations as well.
+IBC/IFC mirror NFPA’s approach: exit signs can be internally illuminated or externally illuminated (photoluminescent) if they are continuously lit during occupancy and listed to UL 924.
+OSHA recognizes compliance through the adopted life-safety/building codes—meet UL 924 and the jurisdiction’s code version, and you satisfy OSHA expectations.

 90-Minute Visibility & Viewing Distance Ratings

 Every exit sign must remain legible for ≥ 90 minutes after loss of normal power.
 PL signs do this via stored luminescence.
-Because their brightness decays over time, the labeled viewing distance (50/75/100 ft) becomes your design guardrail: space signs so the next EXIT is visible before occupants travel beyond the prior sign’s rating.
+Because brightness decays over time, the labeled viewing distance (50/75/100 ft) becomes your design guardrail—space signs so the next EXIT is visible before occupants exceed the prior sign’s rating.

 - 50 ft: Short corridors, stair towers, frequent turns/decision points.

-- 75 ft: Longer hallways, midsize lobbies, moderate mounting heights.
+- 75 ft: Longer halls, midsize lobbies, moderate mounting heights.

 - 100 ft: Open areas, warehouses, atriums, auditoriums.

 Tip: In a 120-ft hallway, either place two 50-ft signs (staggered) or one 100-ft model with clear sightlines.
-If sightlines bend, stagger smaller ratings around corners rather than rely on a single long-range unit.
+Around bends, stagger smaller ratings rather than rely on one long-range unit.

 Ambient Light Requirement (~5 fc on the Face)

 PL signs must be continually illuminated during occupancy.
-Most listings call for approximately 5 foot-candles (≈ 54 lux) on the sign face.
+Most listings call for ~5 foot-candles (≈ 54 lux) on the sign face.
 This is the single biggest success factor: no charging light = no usable glow.

-- Design & verify: Use a light meter to confirm ≥ 5 fc on the face after install.
-Document the readings for your life-safety file.
+- Design & verify: Use a light meter to confirm ≥ 5 fc after install; document readings in your life-safety file.

-- Controls: Avoid “dark by sensor” traps—ensure occupancy/daylight controls never leave a PL sign unlit while the area is occupied.
+- Controls: Avoid “dark by sensor” traps—ensure controls never leave a PL sign unlit while occupied.

-- Emergency feeds: Where required, serve charging illumination from emergency power so signs remain visible through prolonged events.
+- Emergency feeds: Where required, serve charging fixtures from emergency power for prolonged events.

-- Keep faces clean: Dust and film reduce charging and legibility; include periodic wipe-downs in maintenance rounds.
+- Clean faces: Dust/film reduce charging; include periodic wipe-downs in rounds.

 Placement, Spacing & Arrow Conventions

-- Height: Follow listing/code (typ. bottom ≥ 80″ AFF) unless a low-level sign is specifically permitted and listed.
+- Height: Follow listing/code (typ. bottom ≥ 80″ AFF) unless a listed low-level sign is permitted.

-- Sightlines: Ensure an occupant always picks up the next EXIT before passing the rated distance of the previous sign.
+- Sightlines: Ensure the next EXIT is visible before passing the rated distance of the previous sign.

-- Doors & discharge: Mount above exits and along exit access so the path is continuously marked to the public way.
+- Doors & discharge: Mark above exits and along exit access to the public way.

 Color & Contrast (Red vs Green, Backgrounds)

-Many jurisdictions accept either red or green legends; some require one color.
-Confirm AHJ preference.
+Many jurisdictions accept either red or green legends; some require one color—confirm with your AHJ.
 Maintain strong contrast with adjacent finishes (avoid near-match backgrounds).
-If you’re deciding between colors, see our color guide for human-factors considerations; otherwise, match existing signage for route consistency.
+If you’re unsure about color, match existing signage for route consistency.

 Low-Level / Floor-Proximity Use

 Some occupancies require low-level exit signs (e.g., certain high-rise stair towers).
-PL is excellent for this because no wiring is needed at the base of the wall.
+PL is excellent here because no wiring is needed at the base of the wall.
 Verify the model’s listing for floor-proximity use and mount per manufacturer instructions.

 Plan Review & AHJ Submittals—What to Show

-- UL 924 proof: Include the manufacturer cut sheet showing UL 924 listing and the labeled viewing distance.
+- UL 924 proof: Include the cut sheet showing UL 924 listing and labeled viewing distance.

-- Lighting note: State “≥ 5 fc maintained on PL sign faces during occupancy” and identify fixtures providing charging illumination.
+- Lighting note: State “≥ 5 fc maintained on PL sign faces during occupancy” and identify charging fixtures.

-- Locations & arrows: Show each sign and its chevrons; verify spacing against viewing-distance ratings.
+- Locations & arrows: Show each sign and chevrons; verify spacing against viewing-distance ratings.

-- Local amendments: Address any color mandates, low-level signage, pictograms, or high-rise provisions.
+- Local amendments: Address color mandates, low-level signage, pictograms, or high-rise provisions.

 - Field checks: Retain light-meter readings and periodic “lights-out” verification in your life-safety log.